 - PET: Ideal for showcasing high-end products where appearance matters, but it may not hold up as well under extreme conditions.

-Flexibility: Which Material is More Flexible and Why It Matters
+Flexibility: Which Material is More Flexible and Why It Matters?

 Looking for flexibility in your packaging?
 Understanding the differences in flexibility between HDPE and PET can help you choose the right material for your product’s design and functionality.

-HDPE is more flexible than PET5, making it ideal for products that need a certain degree of bendability or ease of handling.
+HDPE is more flexible than PET, making it ideal for products that need a certain degree of bendability or ease of handling.
 PET, however, is stiffer and offers better structural integrity for products requiring rigidity.

 The flexibility of the material affects its ease of use and the design possibilities for your packaging.
 If you need a material that can bend or mold easily without compromising on performance, HDPE is the way to go.
 PET is less flexible but offers superior strength and clarity.